CultureEventsNaturePublic Holidays

 For a deeper dive into Nowruz celebrations worldwide, We invite you to explore our article on Nowruz Festivities Around the World: Countries and Cultures.

 Various ethnic groups in the region have inherited Nowruz, an ancient and traditional festival.
-It has adopted a distinctive Iranian identity and serves as a symbol that connects individuals and Iranian ethnic groups to the nation of Iran.
+It represents a unique Iranian identity, linking people and ethnic groups to the nation of Iran.

 UNESCO has registered Nowruz, officially titled “International Nowruz Day,” as a cultural and spiritual heritage of humanity.
 Additionally, this day holds significance as one of the sacred days and religious holidays for Zoroastrians.